 A virus is a tiny life form that can grow inside a person or animal and may cause illness.
-West Nile virus is a type of virus endemic in Africa, the Middle East, and parts of Asia.
+West Nile virus is a type of virus that is widespread in Africa, the Middle East, and parts of Asia.
 It is now found in the United States, emerging in the summer of 2002.

 How do you get West Nile virus?

-In addition, four novel (non-mosquito) modes of transmission have been documented: through the placenta from mother to baby, through breast-feeding, through the transplantation of infectious organs, and through transfusion of infectious blood products.
+In addition, four novel (non-mosquito) modes of transmission (spreading) have been documented: through the placenta from mother to baby, through breast-feeding; through the transplantation of infectious organs; and through transfusion of infectious blood products.

 What are the symptoms of West Nile virus?